Display the Weekday as Text in Excel

 The TEXT() function

-function is handy for formatting things other than dates) - see the TEXT() function help page for more info.
+• Other options are available, including "mmm" for month names (and the TEXT() function is handy for formatting things other than dates) – see the TEXT() function help page for more information.

-The function (possibly not the most elegant implementation possible) is:
+The function (note that this is not the most elegant implementation possible, but the code is highly readable) is:

 ' function to return a text representation of the weekday of a given date